-This past summer three members of the UNH community help forged a stronger international science and engineering connection during a visit to the University of Johannesburg in South Africa.
+This past summer three members of the UNH community helped forge a stronger international science and engineering connection during a visit to the University of Johannesburg in South Africa.

 The institute aims to stimulate interest in STEM fields among economically disadvantaged girls.
-Developing a pipeline of young people interested in STEM careers will help the country tackle challenges associated with power generation, water supply, transportation infrastructure and others.
+Developing a pipeline of young people interested in STEM careers will help the country tackle challenges associated with power generation, water supply, transportation infrastructure and other issues.

-The UNH team assisted in delivering seven days of camp activities, including a day devoted to civil engineering programming that included a visit to a bridge construction project.
+The UNH team assisted in delivering seven days of camp activities, including a day devoted to civil engineering programming topped with a visit to a bridge construction project.